'It attracts the most significant and substantial criminal instructions on both the prosecution and defence sides' Chambers UK 2017

 'The concentration of talent…has earned QEB Hollis Whiteman a longstanding reputation as a go-to destination for solicitors with heavyweight criminal cases' Chambers UK 2015

 'An exceptional, ‘top-end’ set with a long-standing reputation for professionalism and efficiency' Chambers UK 2017

 Military Law & Courts Martial

-Barristers at QEB Hollis Whiteman have considerable knowledge and understanding of the Military and Service Personnel and all levels of Military-related Cases.
-The combination of Chambers’ widely-recognised Criminal expertise, together with this detailed knowledge, allows us to provide expert advice and advocacy in Courts Martials, Inquests and all related Legal areas affecting the Armed Forces and its Members.
+Barristers at QEB Hollis Whiteman have considerable knowledge and understanding of the Military and Service Personnel and all levels of military-related Cases.
+The combination of Chambers’ widely-recognised ciminal expertise, together with this detailed knowledge, allows us to provide expert advice and advocacy in courts martials, inquests and all related legal areas affecting the Armed Forces and its members.